absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 If a dependency cannot be resolved, it will throw an error.

-This is where the `make` and the `resolve` methods adds a new feature: dependency injection overwriting.
+This is where the `make` and the `resolve` methods add a new feature: dependency injection overwriting.

 ```javascript
 class SomeService  {